How Much Does Grout and Tile Repair Cost in 2025?

 Repair vs. Replace Tile and Grout

-If you have just a few damaged tiles, repairing them is usually the most cost-effective option.
+If you have just a few damaged tiles, repairing them is the most cost-effective option.
 However, if more than half of your tiles are damaged or the damage is widespread, replacing the entire surface may be more economical and ensure a uniform appearance.

 Other scenarios where you'd want to consider replacing the tile include the following: